Aged Care - COVID-19

 Essential sectors with the need for individual specialist workers to enter and exit South Australia need to have Workplace Risk Mitigation strategies for COVID-19.

-There have been no new cases of COVID-19 today.
-There have been a total of 593 cases notified in South Australia.More about COVID-19 update 17 January 2021
+There are no new cases of COVID-19 today.
+There have been a total of 618 cases notified in South Australia.More about COVID-19 update 4 March 2021

-There have been two new cases of COVID-19 today, reported from a medi-hotel.
-There have been a total of 593 cases notified in South Australia.More about COVID-19 update 16 January 2021
+There has been one new cases of COVID-19 today, reported from a medi-hotel.
+There have been a total of 618 cases notified in South Australia.More about COVID-19 update 3 March 2021